 A mother leads her daughter in song, chant, and dance.
 Different fingers, thumbs, and body parts are used for the songs.
 What benefits could children receive from practicing fine and gross motor movements?
 If there were a Tommy Thumb video series would you buy it for your child?
 Why or why not?

 Scenes demonstrate the respective stage of development and subtitles identify them.
 Summarize the four scenes in terms of cognitive development.
-What are the children doing in the scene?
 How do their actions relate to Piaget’s stages of cognitive development?
 Khan Academy – Piaget’s stages of cognitive development Piaget’s Theory of Cognitive Development From Sprouts – Animated videos on education Piagets Cognitive Stages of […]

 In this student project, the way Disney movies often portray gender roles is explored.
 Through pictures, clips, and audio tracks, the video clearly paints a portrait of old-fashioned gender roles, where women are expected to be beautiful and subservient, and men are strong and powerful.
 Do you agree that this is how Disney movies portray […]

 A social worker at Parks Middle School in urban Atlanta describes his work with students and families at the school and the role that community service plays in improving results for kids and families at Parks.
 Focused attention to student and family needs outside of school has helped Parks change from a chronically failing school […]

 This video is shows several Good Idea, Bad Idea segments from the childrens television cartoon Animaniacs.
 The first scene explains that while it is a good idea to toss a penny into a fountain and make a wish, it is a bad idea to toss your cousin, Penny, into the fountain and make a wish. […]